bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 {% autocrossref %}

-None of Bitcoin's signature hash types protect the scriptSig, leaving the door open for a limited DOS attack called [transaction malleability][]{:.term}{:#term-transaction-malleability}.
+None of Bitcoin's signature hash types protect the scriptSig, leaving the door open for a limited denial of service attack called [transaction malleability][]{:.term}{:#term-transaction-malleability}.
 The scriptSig contains the signature, which can't sign itself, allowing attackers to make non-functional modifications to a transaction without rendering it